Maijishan Grottoes

-The Maijishan Grottoes (麦积山石窟 (麥積山石窟, Màijīshān Shíkū)), formerly romanized as Maichishan, are a series of 194 caves cut in the side of the hill of Maijishan in Tianshui, Gansu Province, northwest China.
+The Maijishan Grottoes (麦积山石窟 (麥積山石窟, Màijīshān Shíkū)), formerly romanized as Maichishan, are a series of 194 rock-cut caves cut into the Maijishan hill in Tianshui, Gansu Province, northwest China.
+They contain over 7,200 Buddhist sculptures and over 1,000 square meters of murals.

-This example of rock cut architecture contains over 7,200 Buddhist sculptures and over 1,000 square meters of murals.
-Construction began in the Later Qin era (384–417 CE).
+The name Maijishan consists of three Chinese words (麦积山): mai (麦) is the generic term for most grains, ji (积) means "stack" or "mound", and shan (山) means "mountain".
+Maijishan is often translated as "wheatstack mountain" or "corn rick mountain".

-They were first properly explored in 1952–53 by a team of Chinese archeologists from Beijing, who devised the numbering system still in use today.
-Caves #1–50 are on the western cliff face; caves #51–191 on the eastern cliff face.
-They were later photographed by Michael Sullivan and Dominique Darbois, who subsequently published the primary English-language work on the caves noted in the footnotes below.
+The mountain is formed of purplish red sandstone.
+Construction of the grottoes began in the Later Qin era (384–417 CE).
+A team of Chinese archeologists from Beijing conducted the first modern exploration in 1952–53.
+They devised the numbering system still in use today.
+Caves #1–50 are on the western cliff face, while caves #51–191 on the eastern cliff face.
+The grottoes were later photographed by Michael Sullivan and Dominique Darbois, who subsequently published the primary English-language work on the caves noted in the footnotes below.